 You will learn how to shoot and edit video.
-You will work on projects in groups, creating an original piece of coursework, including the soundtrack and titles, using a professional editing program.
-You will research and plan this project on a group blog.
+You will work on projects in both groups and individually, creating an original print and video media using professional editing programs.

 For the examinations, you will explore a wide range of media, including advertising, magazines, music videos, video games and film.
 You will not only explore how media is constructed, but also how audiences interact with the media.
 You will learn how producers target audiences and market texts, as well as the various theories and concepts that shape modern media.

-Assessment: the coursework is worth 30% of your overall grade.
-There are two exams at at the end of second year, which are worth 70% of your overall grade.
+Coursework is worth 30% of your overall grade.
+There are two exams at the end of second year, which are worth 70% of your overall grade.

 Is it for me?

-You will enjoy and benefit from Media A level if you:
+You will enjoy and benefit from Media if you:

 - are interested in the way that media shapes the world in which we live;

-- would like to explore the way that media are used to express a range of themes;
+- would like to explore the way that media are used to express a range of themes, issues and ideologies

 - would like to look at the practical side of media as well as the underlying theory.